Da Boom: Cultural references

-The episode's live-action epilogue is a reference to an episode of the CBS soap opera Dallas that erased the death of Bobby Ewing (Patrick Duffy), which turned out to be a dream experience by Pamela Ewing (Victoria Principal).
+The episode's live-action epilogue is a reference to the final (moments and) episode "Blast From the Past" of season 9 of the CBS soap opera Dallas that erased the death of Bobby Ewing (Patrick Duffy), which turned out to be a dream experience by Pamela Ewing (Victoria Principal).
 Principal and Duffy reprised their respective Dallas roles in a live-action recreation of the shower scene at the end of the episode.
 Randy Newman appears singing everything he sees in a musical moment.

 The plot includes references to the Y2K bug.
 Peter takes away Trix from the Rabbit, which is a reference to commercials for Trix cereal.
 Chris tells E.T. to run when he thinks Peter is the government coming for him.
-When travelling to find food they are stopped and there's a reference to Family Feud.
+When travelling to find food, they are stopped and there's a reference to Family Feud.
 Stewie's line, "Game over man!
 Game over!" is a nod to the science fiction film Aliens.
 Arriving at the Twinkie factory, Peter uses the same words to describe what he sees that Dr. Ellie Arroway used in Contact when witnessing a celestial event in a foreign galaxy.